zcash/halo2/book/src/background/groups.md

 > TODO: is this positionally binding?

-## Diffie-Hellman
+## Diffie–Hellman

-An example of a protocol that uses cryptographic groups is Diffie-Hellman key agreement [[DH1976]].
-The Diffie--Hellman protocol is a method for two users, Alice and Bob, to generate a shared private key.
+An example of a protocol that uses cryptographic groups is Diffie–Hellman key agreement [[DH1976]].
+The Diffie–Hellman protocol is a method for two users, Alice and Bob, to generate a shared private key.
 It proceeds as follows:

 1. Alice and Bob publicly agree on two prime numbers, $p$ and $G,$ where $p$ is large and